jital94/puzzles/index.md

 Can you solve the same for 30 coins

 ### Bonus Part 2
-What if I ask you to solve for N coins. can you write a code for this?
+What if I ask you to solve for N coins.
+Can you write a code for this?

 <br /> <br />